On the finiteness of local homology modules: Introduction

-\section{\bf Introduction}
+\section{Introduction}

-Throughout this paper, $R$ is a commutative Noetherian ring with nonzero identity.
-Let $\fa$ be an ideal of $R$ and let $M, N$ be two $R$-modules.
-We denote the $\fa$-adic completion of $N$ by $\Lambda_\fa(N)$.
-The $\fa$-adic completion functor $\Lambda_\fa(\cdot)$ is an additive covariant functor on the category of $R$-modules.
-In \cite{cn1} N. T. Cuong and T. T. Nam defined the $i$th local homology $\h {\fa}iN$ of $N$ with respect to $\fa$ by
+In this paper, we consider a commutative Noetherian ring $R$ with non-zero identity, and an ideal $\fa\subseteq R$, as well as two $R$-modules $M$ and $N$.
+We denote the $\fa$-adic completion of $N$ by $\Lambda_\fa(N)$, and note that the $\fa$-adic completion functor $\Lambda_\fa(\cdot)$ is an additive covariant functor on the category of $R$-modules.
+We use $L_i^\fa(\cdot)$ to denote the $i$-th left derived functor of $\Lambda_\fa(\cdot)$.
+However, since the tensor functor is not left exact and the inverse limit is not right exact on the category of $R$-modules, computing the left-derived functors of $\Lambda_\fa(\cdot)$ is generally difficult.
+Moreover, it is important to note that $L_0^{\fa}(\cdot)\ncong\Lambda_\fa(\cdot)$.